The interior structure of rotating black holes 1. Concise derivation: Introduction

 \section{Introduction}

-Two companion technical papers \cite{Hamilton:2010b,Hamilton:2010c}, hereafter Papers~2 and 3, present conformally stationary, axisymmetric, conformally separable solutions for the interior structure of a rotating black hole.
+Two companion technical papers \cite{Hamilton:2010b,Hamilton:2010c}, hereafter Papers~2 and 3, present conformally stationary, axisymmetric, conformally separable solutions for the interior structure of a rotating black hole that accretes a collisionless fluid, undergoes inflation at its inner horizon, and then collapses.
 Paper~2 deals with uncharged black holes, while Paper~3 generalizes to charged black holes.
-The claim is that these papers provide a solution to a problem that has remained outstanding since Kerr's 1963 \cite{Kerr:1963} discovery of the exterior geometry of a rotating black hole.
 The purpose of the present paper is to give an abbreviated derivation of the solution for an uncharged black hole, and to summarize the principal features of the solution.
 A Mathematica notebook containing many details of the calculations is at \cite{Hamilton:notebook}.

-The papers consider only classical general relativity, not alternate theories of gravity, nor speculative quantum processes that might for example destabilize the outer horizon.
+The papers consider only classical general relativity, not alternate theories of gravity, nor speculative quantum processes that might occur at the outer horizon.

 \penrosekerrinflationfig